cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 }
 ```

-An entity with such a multi-line doc domment can't be seamlessly migrated, because
+An entity with such a multi-line doc comment can't be seamlessly migrated, because
 doc comments are passed to the database differently for hdbcds and hdbtable, respectively.
 This would result in a full table migration when changing from hdbcds to hdbtable.